-Sequential screening (SS) is a test that can tell the chances that a pregnancy has Down syndrome (trisomy 21), trisomy 18, and open neural tube defects (ONTDs).
+Sequential screening (SS) is a test that can tell the chance that a pregnancy has Down syndrome (trisomy 21), trisomy 18, and open neural tube defects (ONTDs).
 The first part of the SS is generally performed in the first trimester and consists of a blood draw from mom and an ultrasound.
 Part two consists of a second blood draw from mom.

 The first part of the sequential screen is similar to the first trimester screen (FTS), and the second part is similar to second trimester screening (STS).
-The first part of the sequential measures two proteins that are in mom’s blood that are coming from the pregnancy: pregnancy-associated plasma protein-A (PAPP-A), and human chorionic gonadotropin (hCG).
+The first part of the sequential measures two hormones and proteins that are in mom’s blood that are coming from the pregnancy: pregnancy-associated plasma protein-A (PAPP-A), and human chorionic gonadotropin (hCG).

 The results of the blood test is combined with the first trimester ultrasound, which measures the fetus to verify dating as well as pocket of fluid behind the baby’s neck called the nuchal translucency (NT).
 The lab uses a formula that includes the information from the blood work as well as the NT measurement to come up with a risk number.
 The second part of the sequential screen measures hCG again, as well as:

 The lab uses information from the blood draws and about the mom (age, weight, ethnicity, etc) to calculate a risk number.
 The results will be broken down by each condition that was screened for.